jcs/sdorfehs/README.md

-Like Screen, sdorfehs primarily uses prefixed/modal key bindings for most actions. sdorfehs' command mode is entered with a configurable keystroke (`Control+a` by default) which then allows a number of bindings accessible with just a single keystroke or any other combination.
+Like Screen, sdorfehs primarily uses prefixed/modal key bindings for most actions. sdorfehs's command mode is entered with a configurable keystroke (`Control+a` by default) which then allows a number of bindings accessible with just a single keystroke or any other combination.
 For example, to cycle through available windows in a frame, press